pubnub/eon-workshop/lesson2/README.md

 ![chart 1](images/chart1.png)

 This code will work but something is wrong.
-All data points coming from the channel, `temperature-photoresistor` are in the chart.
+*All* of the data points coming from the channel, `fake-temperature-photoresistor` are in the chart.
 That's the problem.
 We only want the light data.
 To fix this we need to modify the points as they come in.
 We can do that with a `transform` function.
 The following function creates a new data point containing just the part we want.